Thanatorika/mrtg/README.md

 The Mammoth dataset is retrieved from https://github.com/PAIR-code/understanding-umap/blob/master/raw_data/mammoth_3d.json.

-The PartNet dataset is retrived from https://huggingface.co/datasets/ShapeNet/PartNet-archive.
+The PartNet dataset is retrieved from https://huggingface.co/datasets/ShapeNet/PartNet-archive.

 The Swiss roll dataset is generated with [Scikit-learn](https://scikit-learn.org/), and the Spheres dataset is generated with Pytorch-topological.